 - Where a taxpayer is aggrieved by an assessment made by the IRB, he may submit an appeal.
 If the taxpayer and the IRB cannot come to an agreement, the appeal may be escalated to the Special Commissioners of Income Tax (SCIT) within a certain period.

-- Appeal against assessments raised by the IRB can be made within 30 days after the date the notice of assessment has been served.

-- Taxpayers can also appeal against its own assessment (self-assessment made based on the return submitted by taxpayer).
+It is proposed that the SCIT and Customs Appeal Tribunal be merged into the Tax Appeal Tribunal to be operational in 2021. - Appeal against assessments raised by the IRB can be made within 30 days after the date the notice of assessment has been served. - Taxpayers can also appeal against its own assessment (self-assessment made based on the return submitted by taxpayer).
 However, the scope of appeal is restricted only to disagreement (but conceded in its return) with the IRB's known stand and rules prevailing at the time when the return was submitted.
-Example of such known stand and rules are:

-- Public rulings

-- Private rulings or advance rulings

-- Guidelines issued by the IRB

-- Decided tax cases

-- Other written evidence
+Examples of such known stand and rules include: - Public rulings - Private rulings or advance rulings - Guidelines issued by the IRB - Decided tax cases - Other written evidence